PLAYS

 With two hours to midnight on New Years Eve, Delivery Boy is stuck delivering pizzas on his old, rusty bicycle in the center of working class suburbia.
 After years of economic strife, a raging dependency to Marijuana, and physically and emotionally unavailable parents, Delivery Boy has accepted that his dreams of college have been long extinguished.
 But when an opportunity for a better life is presented to him by his high school psychology professor, Mrs. Gonzales, Delivery Boy must come to terms with those he's lost, who he wants to be, and what lies ahead of him in the new year, all while the clock ticks down to midnight.
 The play deals with the slow, clawing nature of depression, mental illness, and generational trauma, with a heavy emphasis on the hefty burden of the college admissions economics—all seen through the eyes of a teenager on the cusp of securing a college experience.

 Delivery Boy first premiered through the Equinox New Play festival at the University of the Arts in 2023.
 It had it’s New York premier in 2024 through Kitchen Sink Theatre Company, where it was nominated for Best New Play in the BroadwayWorld Off Broadway Awards.
 It then performed in the Philadelphia Fringe Festival in September of 2024.
-Delivery Boy is currently being published by 1319 Press.
+Delivery Boy is currently published by 1319 Press.

 Moving Out